The best photographers and cinematographers use depth of field knowledge for precise control over their images.

 A shallow DOF can isolate your subject and cloud surrounding objects.

-This allows a filmmaker to elicit several different emotions from the viewer.
+This allows a director to elicit several different emotions from the viewer.
 Some of these include severity, loneliness, fear, doubt, extreme beauty, heightened senses, and anger.

-Regardless of the feeling you want to generate, you should make it a point to plan out and shot list the intended depth of field for each shot.
+Regardless of the feeling you want to generate, you should make it a point to plan out and make a shot list with the intended depth of field for each shot.

 You can do this by simply checking the box for DOF on your shot list, and you can mark shallow depth of field, or mark it deep if you need to see imagery that is further back in the frame.